- 7.9–9.1 in

 Starlings forage in lawns, fields, and other open areas with short vegetation.
 They wander over the ground, often quite rapidly, poking their closed bill into the ground and using their strong jaw muscles to force open the bill and search for soil insects and other invertebrates.
 They often forage with other species, including grackles, cowbirds, blackbirds, House Sparrows, Rock Pigeons, American Robins, and American Crows.
 Watching starlings in flocks can reveal several ways that these gregarious birds communicate with their neighbors.
 Starlings signal agitation by flicking their wings, or by staring at their opponents while standing erect, fluffing their feathers, and raising the feathers of the head.
 Submissive birds crouch and move away with their feathers sleeked.
 Confrontations can escalate into birds charging at each other and stabbing with their long bills.
 Birds on wires may push others away by sidling along the perch until they’ve run out of room.
 Males attract mates by singing near a nest site they’ve claimed and flapping their wings in circles at the same time.
 After they’ve paired, males follow their mates everywhere, chasing off other males.
 Starlings are extremely aggressive birds that drive other species from nest sites they want to use.
 Among the species they’ve chased off are Wood Ducks, Buffleheads, Northern Flickers, Great Crested Flycatchers, Tree Swallows, and Eastern Bluebirds.

-European Starlings are common and widespread but their populations decreased by just over 1 percent per year between 1966 and 2010, resulting in a cumulative loss of 41 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population to be 150 million with 31 percent living in the U.S., 8 percent in Canada, and 1 percent in Mexico.
-They rate a 7 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-This recent and extremely successful arrival to North America is a fierce competitor for nest cavities.
+European Starlings are common and widespread but their populations decreased by about 52% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population to be 150 million with 31% living in the U.S., 8% in Canada, and 1% in Mexico.
+The species rates a 7 out of 20 on the Continental Concern Score.
+European Starling is not on the 2016 State of North America's Birds' Watch List.
+Starlings are a recent and extremely successful arrival to North America, and are a fierce competitors for nest cavities.
 Starlings often take over the nests of native birds, expelling the occupants.
 With so many starlings around, this causes some concern about their effect on native bird populations.
 Nevertheless, a study in 2003 found few actual effects on populations of 27 native species.
 Only sapsuckers showed declines due to starlings; other species appeared to be holding their own against the invaders.